1. ) How much does it cost to play football?

 For High School players, FBC works hard to play all the players throughout the season.
 However, playing time is not promised.
 Along with effort and attendance, ability, maturity, and aggressiveness are a big part of the coach's decision on who plays when.
 Due to the physical nature of the game, the coaches will not play a player against a level of competition he is not ready to compete against.
 Players should be focused on hard work and team work, more than playing time.

 20.)
 Does my son need to have any football or sports experience?

 A: No experience of any kind is required to learn football.
 We have had all levels of experience join our football team and enjoy the experience.
 The coaches have experience training different skill levels simultaneously and focus on what each player can achieve.
-If you are not sure, you can always come out during the offseason and give it a try.
+If you are not sure, you can always come out during the offseason or the Spring season and give it a try.